HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/customizing_content/friendlyurl_wcmviewer/wcm_config_wcmviewer_workfriendly.md

 Several conditions contribute to this URL:

--   The portal page `Products` has a friendly URL name of `products`, and underneath the `Products` page is another page called `Appliances` with a friendly URL name of `appliances`.
+-   The DX page `Products` has a friendly URL name of `products`, and underneath the `Products` page is another page called `Appliances` with a friendly URL name of `appliances`.
 -   A web content library contains a site area called `Appliances`, which contains a content item called `welcome`.
 For this example, the web content library is called `Web Content`.
--   The portal page `Appliances` has a default content mapping to the `Web Content/Appliances` site area.
+-   The DX page `Appliances` has a default content mapping to the `Web Content/Appliances` site area.

 When a web content viewer is added to the `Appliances` page, the web content viewer interprets the path-info information from the friendly URL.
 The viewer identifies `welcome` as path information that represents content in a web content library.
 By examining the default content mapping on the page, the web content viewer locates the `Web Content/Appliances` site area and then displays the `welcome` content item.

 The `page\_id` portion of the friendly URL is always evaluated first.
-Because of this priority, ensure that your naming schemes do not overlap when setting up your portal page hierarchy and your web content hierarchy.
+Because of this priority, ensure that your naming schemes do not overlap when setting up your DX page hierarchy and your web content hierarchy.
 In particular, the `path\_to\_content` information cannot begin with segments that could be part of the `page_id` portion of the friendly URL.
-If the first segment of the `path\_to\_content` information matches the friendly URL name of a portal page at that point in the page hierarchy, the friendly URL could reference the wrong page.
+If the first segment of the `path\_to\_content` information matches the friendly URL name of a DX page at that point in the page hierarchy, the friendly URL could reference the wrong page.

 **Considerations for the path-info parameter:**